RobiNN1/PHP-UI-Kit/README.md

 {{ alert('Default') }}
 ```

-There are many ways to use this kit, and it's up to you how you use it.
+There are multiple syntaxes available.
+It's up to you which one you choose.

 > Note: no need to use `layout()`, you can use own logic as well.